Copper IUD and libido: facts, myths, and real experiences

 -

-Post-intercourse bleeding , especially right after insertion or in cases of heavy periods. 🩸
+Post-intercourse bleeding, especially right after insertion or in case of heavy periods.

 -

-Imbalance in vaginal pH , which can promote inflammation, vaginosis, or recurrent infections. 🦠
+Imbalance of vaginal pH, which can promote inflammation, vaginosis or recurrent infections.

 -

-Decreased libido related to physical discomfort or stress from a poorly tolerated contraceptive. 🧊
+Decreased libido linked to physical discomfort or stress from a poorly tolerated contraceptive.

 -